Stock contractor

 Most bucking stock is specifically bred for use in rodeos, with horses and bulls having exceptional bucking ability often selling for high prices.
-Most are allowed to grow up in a natural, semi-wild condition on the open range, but also have to be tamed and gentled in order to be managed from the ground, safely loaded into trailers, vaccinated and wormed, placed into bucking chutes, and used in the arena.
-Due to the rigors of travel and the short bursts of high intensity work required, most horses in a bucking string are at least 6 or 7 years old.
-In Australia, stock contractors may also supply some of the brumbies used in the “brumby catch” event which is part of stockman challenges.
+Most are allowed to grow up in a natural, semi-wild condition on the open range, but also have to be tamed and gentled to be managed from the ground, safely loaded into trailers, vaccinated and wormed, placed into bucking chutes, and used in the arena.
+Due to the rigors of travel and the short bursts of high intensity work required, most horses in a bucking string are at least six or seven years old.
+In Australia, stock contractors may also supply some of the brumbies used in the "brumby catch" event which is part of stockman challenges.